jackwillis/lyco/README.md

 [Pure CSS](https://purecss.io/) | [app/assets/pure.min.css](app/assets/pure.min.css) | [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause)
 [sinatra-websocket](https://github.com/gruis/sinatra-websocket) | [Gemfile](Gemfile) | [MIT](https://opensource.org/licenses/MIT)

+### Copyright

+Copyleft 🄯 2017–2020 Jack Willis

-This is free software licensed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0), version 3 or later.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-© Copyright Jack Willis 2017–2020

-## Goals

-* Get rid of dependency on `sinatra-websocket`
-* Full RSpec coverage and tests for JS
-* Improve authentication
+This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.